kovzol/RegularNGons/README.md

 ### Other parameters

-You can use the parameter _e_ to set the last case to investigate.
-If it is not set, the tool assumes that all cases need to be checked for the given _n_.

 The parameter _r_ can be used to restrict outputs to rational values.
 This setting is off by default.